 - Street Team Youth Programs

 - About Us

 - Creating Support

-In 1791, George Washington commissioned George Ellicott and French engineer Pierre L'Enfant to help plan the construction of the nation's capital on a ten-square-mile area of land.
+In 1791, George Washington commissioned George Ellicott and French engineer Pierre L'Enfant to help plan the construction of the nation's capital on a ten-square-mile land area.
 Ellicott asked Banneker to be his assistant.
 A dispute between some Americans and Frenchmen led L'Enfant to abandon it and take the drafted plans with him.
-Over the course of two days, Banneker reproduced the intricate plans from memory, preventing a major delay.
+Over two days, Banneker reproduced the intricate plans from memory, preventing a major delay.

-Shortly after returning to his farm in April 1791, Banneker issued his first of some ten annual almanacs, which were published by several printers and sold widely in both England and the United States.
+Shortly after returning to his farm in April 1791, Banneker issued his first of ten annual almanacs published by several printers and sold widely in England and the United States.
 Banneker charted the movement of heavenly bodies and successfully predicted several solar eclipses.
 Farmers and navigators relied on this important information.

 Benjamin Banneker died in 1806.